vertica/VerticaPy/docs/source/examples_business_football.rst

 Team KPIs
 ++++++++++

-We use just two variables to track teams: away_team and home_team.
+We use just two variables to track teams: ``away_team`` and ``home_team``.
 This makes it a bit difficult to compute new features.
 We need to duplicate the dataset and intervert the two teams.
 This way, we can compute KPIs using a partition by the first team to avoid double-counting any games.

 .. code-block:: python